TheMinefighter/StorageManagementTool/docs/usage.md

 You can disable that reconstruction by checking 'Use absolute path'.
 Furthermore you can change that path and (optionally) make that changed path the default.
 # Customize ShellFolders
 You can customize the windows ShellFolders (e.g. Documents, Downloads..) from this program.
 For these operations the program has to run as administrator.

+To do that go to the 'Edit ShellFolders' tab.
+There you can select the ShellFolder you want to edit

 # Customize windows indexing location
 # Monitoring folders